bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/workloads/sap/dbms-guide.md

 Azure Storage Local Replication (Locally Redundant) provides levels of protection against data loss due to infrastructure failure that few customers could afford to deploy.
 As shown above there are four different options with a fifth being a variation of one of the first three.
 Looking closer at them we can distinguish:

-* **Premium Locally Redundant Storage (LRS)**: Azure Premium Storage delivers high-performance, low-latency disk support for virtual machines running I/O-intensive workloads.
+* <strong>Premium Locally Redundant Storage (LRS)</strong>: Azure Premium Storage delivers high-performance, low-latency disk support for virtual machines running I/O-intensive workloads.
 There are three replicas of the data within the same Azure datacenter of an Azure region.
 The copies are in different Fault and Upgrade Domains (for concepts see [this][planning-guide-3.2] chapter in the [Planning Guide][planning-guide]).
 In case of a replica of the data going out of service due to a storage node failure or disk failure, a new replica is generated automatically.
-* **Locally Redundant Storage (LRS)**: In this case, there are three replicas of the data within the same Azure datacenter of an Azure region.
+* <strong>Locally Redundant Storage (LRS)</strong>: In this case, there are three replicas of the data within the same Azure datacenter of an Azure region.
 The copies are in different Fault and Upgrade Domains (for concepts see [this][planning-guide-3.2] chapter in the [Planning Guide][planning-guide]).
 In case of a replica of the data going out of service due to a storage node failure or disk failure, a new replica is generated automatically.
 * **Geo Redundant Storage (GRS)**: In this case, there is an asynchronous replication that feeds an additional three replicas of the data in another Azure Region, which is in most of the cases in the same geographical region (like North Europe and West Europe).
 This results in three additional replicas, so that there are six replicas in sum.
 A variation of this is an addition where the data in the geo replicated Azure region can be used for read purposes (Read-Access Geo-Redundant).
-* **Zone Redundant Storage (ZRS)**: In this case, the three replicas of the data remain in the same Azure Region.
+* <strong>Zone Redundant Storage (ZRS)</strong>: In this case, the three replicas of the data remain in the same Azure Region.
 As explained in [this][planning-guide-3.1] chapter of the [Planning Guide][planning-guide] an Azure region can be a number of datacenters in close proximity.
 In the case of LRS the replicas would be distributed over the different datacenters that make one Azure region.

 More information can be found [here][storage-redundancy].